-A USFWS BO dated February 4, 2004 (USFWS 2004) addressed the effects of a variety of management activities at New Bullards Bar Reservoir on CRLF and other listed species.
-The proposed actions consisted of removal and disposal of hazardous, floating woody debris at New Bullards Bar Reservoir; hazard tree removal; vegetation management of campgrounds, day-use areas, and Forest Service facilities around the reservoir; and other associated management activities described in the Draft New Bullards Bar Fish and Wildlife Management Plan (Forest Service 2002).
+A USFWS BO dated February 4, 2004 (USFWS 2004c) addressed the effects of a variety of management activities at New Bullards Bar Reservoir on CRLF and other listed species.
+The proposed actions consisted of removal and disposal of hazardous, floating woody debris at New Bullards Bar Reservoir; hazard tree removal; vegetation management of campgrounds, day-use areas, and Forest Service facilities around the reservoir; and other associated management activities described in the Draft New Bullards Bar Fish and Wildlife Management Plan (Forest Service 2002b).

 Prior to the USFWS BO and in consultation with Forest Service, YCWA relocated the hazardous woody debris disposal area away from Moran Cove to the west bank of Garden Point, because of potential conflicts with bald eagle and CRLF.
 The Forest Service and YCWA identified three sites, all on Garden Point peninsula, for the collection and burning on floating material.
-The

-Primary and Secondary burning sites were designated as the preferred locations and first to be used each year, whereas the Tertiary Burn Site was only to be used for additional storage and burning if needed.
+The Primary and Secondary burning sites were designated as the preferred locations and first to be used each year, whereas the Tertiary Burn Site was only to be used for additional storage and burning if needed.
 In the event that there is excess floating woody debris that cannot be accommodated at the three sites, additional storage or disposal sites may be needed and YCWA and the Forest Service agreed emergency consultation with USFWS may be required.

-YCWA's proposed Project includes YCWA proposed Condition GS6, which includes the New Bullards Bar Reservoir Floating Material Management Plan.
+YCWA's proposed Project includes YCWA proposed Condition GS4, Implement New Bullards Bar Reservoir Floating Material Management Plan.
 The plan provides that floating material will be stored and burned in the Primary and Secondary burn sites.
 However, because YCWA has found that the Tertiary Burn Site is too steep to be safely used, the plan provides that in emergencies, material may be stored for short periods and burned in part of Moran Cove.
 YCWA will endeavor to dispose of the material at the Moran Cove site within the same year (i.e., no later than November 14 of that year).
 If the woody debris cannot be disposed of in that time period, a qualified biologist will survey the site for YCWA to assess whether the condition of the site has enhanced conditions for American bullfrog, which may necessitate bullfrog control efforts.
-This is consistent with the Draft New Bullards Bar Fish and Wildlife Management Plan (Forest Service 2002), which states that if specific areas within the management area are identified as having large numbers of American bullfrogs or other non-native predatory species, a predator control plan should be developed and efforts made to remove these species.
+This is consistent with the Draft New Bullards Bar Fish and Wildlife Management Plan (Forest Service 2002b), which states that if specific areas within the management area are identified as having large numbers of American bullfrogs or other nonnative predatory species, a predator control plan should be developed and efforts made to remove these species.

 The terms and conditions of USFWS' BO included a requirement that prior to removal of any hazard tree in the Moran Cove area, a biologist will check the area for CRLF.
 In the event that personnel engaged in hazard tree removal or the other proposed actions observes frogs larger than 2 inches (i.e., any species other than Sierran treefrog, the most commonly observed species, which does not exceed 2 inches body length), a Forest Service biologist will review the site before activities continue.
-YCWA's proposed Condition TR1 includes an Integrated Vegetation Management.
+YCWA's proposed Condition TR1 includes implementing an Integrated Vegetation Management Plan.
 The plan specifies among other things that prior to removing any hazard trees in the Moran Cove area, YCWA will consult with the Forest Service to survey the proposed work area for CRLF.

-In addition, YCWA proposed Project includes Conditions GEN2 and GEN3 that require YCWA consult with the Forest Service before performing any ground disturbing activities not covered by FERC's relicensing NEPA process or constructing new facilities on NFS land.
+In addition, YCWA proposed Project includes Conditions GEN1 that require YCWA consult with the agencies and Indian tribes annually.
 YCWA notes that, under federal and state laws, YCWA would need to consult with all appropriate agencies as well as obtain FERC's approval prior to constructing new Project facilities.